What is the permanent Voluntary Disclosure Programme?

 Q: Who may apply for VDP?

-A: Any individual or company who want to voluntary disclose their tax affairs to SARS, provided they qualify for the VDP
+A: Any individual, company or trust that wants to voluntarily disclose their tax affairs to SARS, provided they qualify for the VDP.

 Q: Are there any requirements for a valid VDP application?